rhoerr/supee-6788-toolbox/README.md

 * Script assumes admin controllers are all located within {module}/controllers/Adminhtml.
 This is convention, but not always true.
 * Script will not handle multiple admin routes in a single module.
 * The script may not catch all possible route formats.
 The automated changes may result in broken admin pages that must be corrected manually.

-## Potential improvements
-* Ability to flag extensions known to be affected by the SQL vulnerability or other changes, or somehow otherwise detect it.
-* Documentation on how to resolve the various errors and edge cases that might occur.

 ## Who we are
 This script is provided as a courtesy from ParadoxLabs.
 We created it to help with applying our own patches, and we're sharing it so you can benefit too.
 We are a Magento Silver Solution Partner, based out of Lancaster, Pennsylvania USA.